Data protection

 Conference information: e.g. date, time, duration, number of participants, dial-in method, diagnostic information

-Text, audio and video data: You may have the option to use the chat function in an “online meeting”.
-In this respect, the text entries you make are processed in order to display them in the “Online Meeting”.
-To enable the display of video and the playback of audio, the data from the microphone of your terminal device as well as from any video camera of the terminal device are processed accordingly during the duration of the meeting.
+Text, audio and video data: You may have the option of using the chat function in an “online meeting”.
+In this respect, the text entries you make are processed in order to display them in the “online meeting”.
+In order to enable the display of video and the playback of audio, the data from the microphone of your end device and from any video camera of the end device will be processed accordingly for the duration of the meeting.
 You can switch off or mute the camera or microphone yourself at any time via the “Microsoft Teams” applications.

-Personal data processed in connection with participation in “online meetings” will not be disclosed to third parties as a matter of principle, unless they are specifically intended to be disclosed.
-Please note that content from “online meetings,” as well as in-person meeting content, is often intended precisely to communicate information with customers, prospects, or third parties and is therefore intended to be shared.
+Personal data that is processed in connection with participation in “online meetings” is not passed on to third parties unless it is intended to be passed on.
+Please note that content from “online meetings”, as with face-to-face meetings, is often used to communicate information with customers, interested parties or third parties and is therefore intended to be passed on.

 Another recipient is the provider of “Microsoft Teams”.